-King's College Student Union (KCSU) and King's College Graduate Society (KCGS) contribute to the intellectual, cultural, and social life of the College, through a network of student societies.
-Decisions on the allocation of funds between sporting, musical, drama, and other societies are made through these bodies.
-They also have representatives on the committees dealing with the governance of the College.
+Thw two student bodies of the College, King's College Student Union (KCSU) and King's College Graduate Society (KCGS), contribute to the intellectual, cultural, and social life of the College.
+Both the KCSU and KCGS have representatives on the committees dealing with the governance of the College, and both are involved in decisions on the allocation of funds between sporting, musical, drama, and other societies.

-We organise entertainment from formal halls to parties; we provide condoms, rape alarms and pregnancy tests.
+We also organise entertainment from formal halls to parties; we provide condoms, rape alarms and pregnancy tests.
 Every year we help students who would be otherwise disadvantaged in applying to Cambridge by providing guidance and helping organise Open Days, and we help candidates when they come for interviews.
-Every week we sit through boring meetings to make sure that things are going well.